nathan-sprague/BeeData/README.md

 2: D27
 3: GND

-Alternatives to the DHT22 are:
-DHT11
-BMP180
-BME280
+Currently, it can log with any combination of the DS3231, HX711, DHT11/22, BMP180, BME280 sensors

 ### 2. Installing Arduino IDE